What We’re

 Hope: The Autobiography, Pope Francis

 With his recent passing, I find this book even more compelling to read as we lose a voice for the most vulnerable among us.
-Inspirational, as well as, and can be used as a bridge to talk within the divide of Christianity which has strayed so far from its gospel.
+Inspirational, as well, and can be used as a bridge to talk within the divide of Christianity which has strayed so far from its gospel.

 The Penguin Guide to the United States Constitution: A Fully Annotated Declaration of Independence, U.S. Constitution and Amendents, and Selections from the Federalist Papers, by Richard Beeman